luapower/color/color.md

 ## `local color = require'color'`

 Color computation in HSL space.
-Shamelessly ripped off and modified from [Sputnik's colors lib][color], by Yuri Takhteyev.
+Shamelessly ripped off and modified from [Sputnik's colors lib][colors lib], by Yuri Takhteyev.

   * `r, g, b, s, L` are in 0..1 range.
   * `h` is in 0..360 range.